citrusframework/citrus-website/src/main/site/_docs/setup-gradle.md

 Of course JUnit is also supported.
 This is all for build configuration settings.
 We can move on to writing some Citrus integration tests.
 The Java test classes usually go to the **src/test/java** directory.

-Lets write a simple Citrus test case in Java and save it to the **src/test/java** folder in package **com.consol.citrus.samples**.
+Lets write a simple Citrus test case in Java and save it to the **src/test/java** folder in package **org.citrusframework.samples**.

 {% highlight java %}
-import com.consol.citrus.annotations.CitrusTest;
+import org.citrusframework.annotations.CitrusTest;
-import com.consol.citrus.channel.ChannelEndpoint;
+import org.citrusframework.channel.ChannelEndpoint;
-import com.consol.citrus.dsl.testng.TestNGCitrusTestDesigner;
+import org.citrusframework.dsl.testng.TestNGCitrusTestDesigner;
-import com.consol.citrus.message.MessageType;
+import org.citrusframework.message.MessageType;
 import org.springframework.beans.factory.annotation.Autowired;
 import org.springframework.beans.factory.annotation.Qualifier;
 import org.springframework.test.context.ContextConfiguration;